k98kurz/bookchain/asyncql_dox.md

 - pubkey: bytes | None
 - seed: bytes | None
 - secret_details: bytes | None
+- description: str | None
 - ledgers: AsyncRelatedCollection
 - correspondences: AsyncRelatedCollection

 #### Properties

+- details: A packify.SerializableType stored in the database as a blob.
 - ledgers: The related Ledgers.
 Setting raises TypeError if the precondition check fails.
 - correspondences: The related Correspondences.
 Setting raises TypeError if the